XiaoLinZzz/XiaoLinzzz/README.md

 - 👊 Hello I am **XiaoLinzz**.
 - 👨‍🎓 I'm study in the **University of Adelaid** 🇦🇺 (third year student).
 - 👀 I’m interested in Computer Science / Computer Vision.
-- 🌱 I’m currently learning Computer Vision, Machine Learning, Data structure & Algorithm.
+- 🌱 I’m currently learning Operating System, Introduction to Machine Learning, Database (NoSQL).
 - 🎓 Hope to be a great master / PHD student !